 Diagnosing & Treating Epilepsy

-For some patients, surgery may be an option.
+However, approximately one third of people with epilepsy who have tried anti-seizure medications may still suffer from frequent and disabling seizures.
+For some of these patients, surgery may be an option.
 In particular, epilepsy surgery may benefit patients whose seizures are associated with structural brain abnormalities, such as brain tumors, malformations of blood vessels, and damage related to strokes.
-Vagus nerve stimulation, designed to send mild electrical pulses to the brain by a device that is like a pacemaker, is a surgical option for some patients.
+The main goal of epilepsy surgery is to determine where the seizures are coming from and to resect (remove) that part of the brain to make the person seizure free.

 Diet can also be a treatment for some, specifically the ketogenic diet or a modified Atkins diet.
 The diets are prescribed by a physician and carefully monitored by a dietitian.